wpaccessibility/wp-a11y-docs/docs/contribute/github/blog-post.md

 ---
 title: Add a blog post
-parent: How to contribute
+parent: How to help on GitHub
 nav_order: 2
 ---

 # Add or change blog post.

 Do you have a great idea for a blog post or do you want to pick up an open issue for GitHub?
 Here's the documentation how to write and add post for this website.
-{: .fs-6 .fw-300 }

 Each blog post file has the same setup.
 First a set of variables like the title and the parent.
 Then the content using Markdown.

 The blog post live in the directory `/_posts/` and are named `yyyy-mm-dd-title.md`.
 For example `2025-08-16-able-player-now-available.md`.